pensjonatus/flash-fiction/blog/those-last-moments-are-sometimes-sad.md

 ---
-title: 'Those Last Moments Are Sometimes Sad'
+title: Those Last Moments Are Sometimes Sad
 date: '2013-04-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Olivia was dying.
 She was in a haze, stretched mercilessly between pain and pain